 Etkin News Agency (ETHA) editor Semiha Şahin was arrested in Istanbul on 13 April 2018 during a midnight police raid on her home.

-Şahin was placed in pre-trial detention by a court alongside ETHA reporter Pınar Gayıp, and two others.
+Şahin was arrested alongside ETHA reporter Pınar Gayıp, and two others.

 After waiting for 10 hours for their statements to be taken, all four were referred to a Criminal Judgeship of Peace without being given the opportunity to give their statements to a prosecutor.
 The prosecution requested their detention on the charges of “membership in a terrorist group” and “conducting propaganda for a terrorist group.”
 Following the completion of all four statements, the judgeship jailed Şahin on both “membership in a terrorist organization” and “conducting propaganda for a terrorist organization” charges, Gayıp on “membership in a terrorist group” charge, and Pehlivan and İmre on the “propaganda” charge.

 Semiha Şahin and her co-defendants appeared before the 23rd High Criminal Court of Istanbul on 10 September 2018 for the first courtroom hearing of her trial after spending five months in pre-trial detention.

 Şahin said they were facing charges of membership in a terrorist organization for working with ETHA.
 “Freedom of information is a universal right,” Şahin said.
 “But [the indictment] considers ETHA as an illegal organization; the agency’s employees are being incriminated and its news reports are being presented as incriminating evidence.
 This is why I argue that this is not a legal, but a political trial.”